Pulover/PuloversMacroCreator/Documentation/Playback.md

 ## Hotkeys

-The Playback Hotkeys are selected in the boxes at the top-right of the main window.
+The Playback Hotkeys are selected in the hotkey toolbars in the main window.

 **Play** (Auto Hotkey): Selects the Hotkey to reproduce the currently selected Macro the amount of times set in the Repeat box at the bottom.
 The Win option add Win key as a modifier.
 During playback the tray icon will change to playing state.
 The executing Macro must be finished or stopped before you can execute a new one.